Hitsuono/Topophilic/content/blog/tfa_intro/tfa_intro.md

 - It must satisfy the *triangular inequality*: $d(x,y)+d(x,z)\leq d(y,z)$ for all $x,y,z.$

 I think the only property that deserves further comment is the last one.
 Imagine $x,y,z$ are points in the plane forming a triangle.
 Breaking the triangular inequality would mean that there is one edge larger than the sum of the two other ones.
-This seems quite absurd and would render the theory quite uninteresting and un-geometric later on.
+This seems pretty absurd and would render the theory quite uninteresting and un-geometric later on.

 IMG!!!
 TRIANGULAR INEQ